Christian-DAntonio/ChristiansBookStoreW23/README.txt

  It still does work!!!!!!!!!!
 It also worked properly since it gave my site more defintion.
 Time to finally move on.
  2:21
  Made alot of really exicting changes this time.
 I added alot of features that make my website look like a real website now.
+ 2:24
+ I just realised I forgot to remove the "tyext-dark" feature on the "privacy" button. lol.
+I just changed.